 - In 1911, Vincenzo Perugia caused a mass panic after successfully smuggling The Mona Lisa out of the Louvre!
 He hid the painting for 2 years before he was caught trying to sell the painting to a gallery in Italy.
-A patriot at heart, the former Louvre employee believed the painting belonged there and his endeavour contributed to one of the most emotionally-challenging periods suffered in France.
+A patriot at heart, the former Louvre employee believed the painting belonged in Italy.

 - A $7m fortress was constructed to house the famous Mona Lisa.
 Boasting climate control and bulletproof glass, it's successfully foiled many attempts of disfigurations.